Jim Keltner: Former Beatles

-Keltner is well known for his session work on solo recordings by three members of the Beatles, working with George Harrison, John Lennon (including Lennon solo albums, as well as albums released both by the Plastic Ono Band and Yoko Ono), and Ringo Starr.
+Keltner is known for his session work on solo recordings by three members of the Beatles, working with George Harrison, John Lennon (including Lennon solo albums, as well as albums released both by the Plastic Ono Band and Yoko Ono), and Ringo Starr.

-Keltner played on many key former Beatle solo releases, including Harrison's 1973 album Living in the Material World and Lennon's 1974 album Walls and Bridges.
-When Ringo Starr recorded his first full-fledged pop album, Ringo, Keltner was featured on several tracks.
+Keltner played on many former Beatle solo releases, including Harrison's 1973 album Living in the Material World and Lennon's 1974 album Walls and Bridges.
+When Ringo Starr recorded his first full-fledged pop album, Ringo, Keltner was featured on five tracks.
 Following this, Keltner joined George Harrison on his 1974 tour of the United States.

-In 1974 Keltner played on the Lennon-produced Harry Nilsson album Pussy Cats alongside Ringo (and Keith Moon) on "Rock Around the Clock".
+In 1974, Keltner played on the Lennon-produced Harry Nilsson album Pussy Cats alongside Ringo (and Keith Moon) on "Rock Around the Clock".
 Keltner was featured on the Nilsson albums Son of Schmilsson with Harrison, Starr and Beatles associate Klaus Voormann as well as Duit on Mon Dei with Starr and Voormann.

-Keltner's relationship with the former Beatles was such that in 1973 his name was used to mock Paul McCartney on albums released by Harrison and Starr.
+Keltner's relationship with the former Beatles was such that, in 1973, his name was used to mock Paul McCartney on albums released by Harrison and Starr.
 Early that year, McCartney, the only Beatle not to have worked with Keltner, included a note on the back cover of his Red Rose Speedway album, encouraging fans to join the "Wings Fun Club" by sending a "stamped addressed envelope" to an address in London.
 Later that year, both Harrison's Living in the Material World and Starr's Ringo contained a similar note encouraging fans to join the "Jim Keltner Fan Club" by sending a "stamped undressed elephant" to an address in Hollywood.
+Keltner performed with George Harrison throughout his solo career.
+He even worked on Harrison's final posthumous album Brainwashed.

 Keltner played the role of the judge in the music video for George Harrison's 1976 Top 30 hit, "This Song".

 In 1989, Keltner toured with Ringo Starr & His All-Starr Band.